How to Sell a Car

 Selling the Car Yourself

 Self-selling your car can generate the best price, but it requires the most effort.
-You must not only spend hours preparing the car for sale and compiling years of sales documentation, but you must also engage with purchasers and complete all of the necessary sales documentation.
+You must not only spend hours preparing the car for sale and compiling years of sales documentation, but you must also engage with purchasers and complete all of the necessary sales documentation, including transferring the car title and preparing the bill of sale.

 Prepare the Car to be Listed For Sale